 Medications used to treat acquired hemophilia include antihemophilic agents, corticosteroids, immunosuppressive agents, and monoclonal antibodies (mAbs).

 Clinical Context: Factor VIII (FVIII) is a protein in normal plasma that is necessary for clot formation and hemostasis.
 It activates factor X (FX) in conjunction with activated factor IX (FIX); activated FX converts prothrombin to thrombin, which converts fibrinogen to fibrin, which, with factor XIII (FXIII), forms a stable clot.
+The recombinant porcine sequence product (Obizur) is less likely to be affected by the antibodies against human FVIII that are present in people with acquired hemophilia A. Recombinant FVIII porcine sequence is specifically indicated for treatment of bleeding episodes in adults with acquired hemophilia.

 Clinical Context: Recombinant factor VII (rVIIa) is indicated to treat bleeding episodes in patients with hemophilia A or B and inhibitors.
 It promotes hemostasis by activating the extrinsic pathway of the coagulation cascade, forming complexes with tissue factor, and promoting activation of FX to factor Xa, FIX to factor IXa, and factor II (FII) to factor IIa. rVIIa is indicated for treatment of bleeding episodes and for prevention of bleeding in surgical interventions or invasive procedures in patients with acquired hemophilia.